As I write this, the coronavirus pandemic is getting exponentially more widespread every day.

 - Trap contaminants through diffusion, interception, and impaction

-There obviously isn’t any data on how well a HEPA vacuum bag works for preventing viral infection, but HEPA bags do seem to be the best choice of material if you are going to make a homemade face mask.
+There isn’t any data on how well a HEPA vacuum bag works to prevent viral infection, but HEPA bags seem to be the best material choice if you make a homemade face mask.

 How to Make a Respirator from a HEPA Vacuum Bag

 While I’m not a sewing expert, I was able to make lots of DIY N95 masks out of HEPA vacuum bags.
 Depending on the size of the bags and your face, you can get 2-3 masks per vacuum bag.

 Don’t wear a HEPA vacuum bag directly against your skin.